jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### getChildAt(index) {#getChildAt}

-Return a component at a specified index.
+Returns a component at a specified index.

 #### Parameters: